sparkflows/fire-tools/jupyter-docker/README.md

 # Build the docker image by running
-docker build
+docker build .

-# Can add custom notebooks in the folder notebooks and build the docker image
+# Can add custom notebooks in the directory names `notebooks` and build the docker image